baronet2/edm_reviews/README.md

 My thoughts on recently-released electronic music.
 Songs marked with an asterisk (\*) are recommended.

-Maybe one day, when I have time to figure out how to use a relevant API for the song metadata, I'll throw this stuff into a dataset and see what can be done with it.
+Maybe one day, if I find time to figure out how to use a good API for song metadata, I'll throw this stuff into a dataset and see what can be done with it.

+### Apr 15, 2022
+* Bruno Be - Soldiers

+Trap rhythm, dark atmosphere, nice buildup and Brazilian bass-y drop

+* Funkin Matt - Neo *

+Similar to Funkin Matt's other recent releases, unique sound while sticking to house beat

+* Guz - In my Bones

+Tech house, nice beat, thankfully some novel vocals

+* Hardwell - F\*cking Society

+Bigroom sound, wouldn't really anywhere but festival sets

+* Jay Hardway - My Sweet Heaven (Chill Mix)

+Soothing chorus vocals over piano slowed-down house melody

+* Justus - Tunnel

+Future rave with some experimentation with the rhythm, I find the buildup too noisy

+* Laidback Luke, Eva Simons - Flexin'

+House, not boring but not too memorable either, the second drop is a highlight

+* Martin Garrix, DubVision, Shaun Farrugia - Starlight (Keep Me Afloat)

+Martin Garrix maintains a string of solid releases, clear Dubvision influence in festival progressive house drop

+* Mr. Belt & Wezol - Genesis

+Almost slap house but leans towards Mr. Belt & Wezol's typical future house sound

+* NUZB & Noola - Like That

+Nothing wrong here, but feels too similar to NUZB's previous releases

+* Seth Hills - For U

+Hard to classify, maybe inaggressive bass house, energy somewhere between chill and festival

+* Seven Lions, Blastoyz - Reason for Fighting *

+Everything from psytrance to melodic trap thrown into one track, starts slow and unimposing, builds up to psytrance/hardstyle drop with some dubstep sounds introduced, brief before trap second drop and then a return to psytrance at the end

 ### Apr 8, 2022
 * Angemi - Hate you